-Today, World Heart Day is the biggest international event campaigning for the prevention and treatment of cardiovascular disease, with over 90 countries participating in the commemorations every year.
+Today, World Heart Day is the biggest international event campaigning for the prevention and treatment of cardiovascular disease, with over 90 countries participating in commemorations every year.

 World Heart Day Activities